 What standard will my training, qualifications and experience be compared against?

-For details on the training programme, please refer to the Diploma of Sexual and Reproductive Health website: www.dipsex.co.nz
+For details on the training programme, please refer to the New Zealand College of Sexual and Reproductive Health website: https://www.nzcsrh.org.nz/

 I want to make a vocational registration application

-To make a vocational registration application, please refer to the Vocational Registration Homepage and select the option appropriate for you.
+To make a vocational registration application, refer to our page on pathways to registration in a vocational scope and select the option appropriate for you.